 Ever heard Celine Dion, Beyonce or Mariah Carey sing high notes effortlessly?
-Well it makes us think that they were perhaps born with the capacity to sing like that?
+Well, it makes us think that they were perhaps born with the capacity to sing like that?
 Perhaps yes.
 But actually, it has got more to do with the effort they took to develop their skills than god’s blessings.
-Singing in such high register can be a real challenge and quite difficult unless you develop your range and learn the proper technique to hit high notes and hold it too.
+Singing in such a high register can be a real challenge and quite difficult unless you develop your range and learn the proper technique to hit high notes and hold it too.
 However, it is not impossible to learn how to sing high notes if you have the determination and drive.

 What You Should Do Before Learning to Sing in High Notes?